-- regards as appropriate.
-Failure by parents to make the necessary disclosure of information may prevent the School from making adequate provision of support. - 4.3 The School recognises the potential enhancement to school life and education provided by inclusive policies, however equal importance will be attached to ensuring that no pupil's education is impaired by this approach. - The School's pastoral care system provides strong support for all pupils whether disabled or otherwise.
+- 4.3 The School recognises the potential enhancement to school life and education provided by inclusive policies, however equal importance will be attached to ensuring that no pupil's education is impaired by this approach. - 4.4 The School's pastoral care system provides strong support for all pupils whether disabled or otherwise.
 Where pupils need particular treatment or medication the Hunt Health Centre provides necessary assistance.
 The School also has a strong Learning Support Department to provide support to pupils with learning difficulties.
 Lastly, the School also access to counsellors and education psychologists should their professional help be deemed appropriate.